akankshashriv/jekyll-TeXt-theme/_posts/Draft/Precursors before 1950s.md

-Before the 1950s, we already had the modern binary system,
+Before the 1950s, we already had the modern binary system, Ada Lovelace's first computer program and Turing'd Universal Machine.
+By 1940s,

 ---